divio/divio-cloud-docs/how-to/configure-celery.rst

 When Celery is enabled for your application, a new environment variable ``DEFAULT_AMQP_BROKER_URL`` will be configured.
 (It's also provided as ``BROKER_URL`` for legacy Aldryn Celery applications.)

-The environment variable will have different values in different cloud environemnts.
+The environment variable will have different values in different cloud environments.

 The number of Celery workers per Docker instance can be configured with the ``CELERYD_CONCURRENCY`` environment variable.
 The default is 2.
 This can be